 The desired candidate will have extensive experience in facilitating and designing a dynamic learning environment in service to research and related creative production.
 This program has a record of emphasizing student and alumni success and the MA Chair will build resources and connections in support of this goal.
 The desired

 candidate will possess strong communication and interpersonal skills and be an enthusiastic team player within the College generally and the Hallie Ford School of Graduate Studies generally.
 An extensive understanding of critical theory, art and culture and strong connections to national and international networks and practices are necessary qualifications.
 The desired candidate will be able to articulate a vision to sustain an internationally competitive MA program and further enhance it and the College’s reputation and profile.

-The CT+CR Chair will work closely with Enrollment Services and other faculty, staff and alumni to recruit and select the most suitable students, and to build a dynamic and diverse cohort.
+The Critical Studies Chair will work closely with Enrollment Services and other faculty, staff and alumni to recruit and select the most suitable students, and to build a dynamic and diverse cohort.
 The Chair will organize and teach courses each semester, serve as the primary advisor to the students, and provide leadership and representation of the program wherever needed.
 S/he will also co-author and collaborate with the undergraduate and graduate programs to build curricular relationships and strengthen Critical Studies across the institution.